 Perhaps in the past, your company has tried a suggestion box, or sent out an email to employees asking for them to share ideas, only to be met with the sounds of crickets.
 This sort of a response leaves a lasting impression on decision makers, leading them to believe that employees simply won’t engage with any function outside of their primary role.
 The issue here is that when those initial attempts weren’t promoted properly in the first place, what chance did they have to engage employees?
 Beyond just building the best software to crowdsource ideas, we also focus on how to ensure employees are properly introduced to and encouraged to use the platform as well.
 Read more about the impact of program promotion here: Best Promotional Strategies to Maximize Employee Engagement with an Idea Management Platform

-This information, gathered from Ideawake’s innovation experts and our collective experience, should allow you to overcome common objections from decision makers and start harnessing the power of Idea Management software.
+This information, gathered from Ideawake’s innovation experts and our collective experience, should allow you to overcome common objections from decision makers and start harnessing the power of technology and innovation management proframs such as Idea Management software.